 Nicolas Duran

-Co-founder, CTO
+Co-founder CTO

 Sébastien Papouin

-Technical Director
+Technical Manager

 Cyril Quemeneur

-Energy Engineer
+Energy engineer

-I. Environmental Memory and Intelligence
+I. Memory and environmental intelligence

-“If ‘the development of full artificial intelligence could spell the end of the human race’ (Stephen Hawking, 2014), intelligent software, on the other hand, can mark the end of energy waste in industry.
-For example, energy data involved in manufacturing a product – from mascara to automobiles to puree pouches – far exceeds the storage and processing capacity of the human brain.”
+If “the development of full artificial intelligence could mark the end of the human species” (Stephen Hawking, 2014), intelligent software could mark the end of energy waste in industry.
+For example, the energy data involved in the manufacture of a product – from mascara to cars to bags of mashed potatoes – far exceeds the storage and processing capacity of the human brain.

 Naturally, professionals began by externalizing their “energy memory” in paper files and Excel spreadsheets.
 This is the case when an operator reads the meters on a printed sheet and stores it in a binder, before a colleague eventually copies the data, with varying degrees of error, onto a computer.
 The same phenomenon of outsourced storage occurs when various software programs slumber in a corner of the factory, storing data of all kinds, particularly energy data, without doing anything with it.

-• The Limits of Excel Spreadsheets
+The limitations of Excel tables

 Software to measure environmental performance is therefore (among other things) a new factory memory.
 When this software is sufficiently sophisticated, the data it contains is correct, well-organized and easy to access, contextualized and non-redundant.
 What’s special is that this memory can be mobilized simultaneously by two types of brain: human and algorithmic.
-While we should be concerned that, generally speaking, in our societies “the computer comes to represent an ideal in the light of which real thought perversely ends up appearing deficient” (Matthew B. Crawford)6, we must nevertheless recognize that the human mind cannot meet the challenge of industrial energy saving alone.
+While we should be concerned that, generally speaking, in our societies “the computer comes to represent an ideal in the light of which real thought perversely ends up appearing deficient” (Matthew B. Crawford)6, we must nevertheless recognize that the human mind cannot take up the challenge of industrial energy savings alone.

-Programmable machine tools, welding and painting robots, remote-controlled forklifts, handling and assembly automatons have long been part of the factory and warehouse,” recalls Charles-Édouard Bouée in his book Confucius et les automates (ed.
+“Programmable machine tools, welding and painting robots, remote-controlled forklifts, handling and assembly automata have long been part of the factory and warehouse,” recalls Charles-Édouard Bouée in his book Confucius et les automates (ed.
 Grasset, 2014)7

 .